Deer-Spangle/faexport/lib/faexport/views/docs.md

 Views a specific note.
 If the user the note is to/from has been deleted, "name", "profile", and "profile_name" will be null, and "user_deleted" will be true.
+If the note is unread, this will mark it as read.

 ~~~json
 {